CSUEBMMG/MMweb/source/pages/projects.html.md

 * Zahrah 2216: An interactive video art installation
 * Ideon: Changing a narrative using subconscious input
-* This time for Sita: An interactive popup book with video projections
+* This Time for Sita: An interactive popup book with video projections

 ### 2015